wenext-limited/pr-agent/docs/docs/overview/pr_agent_pro.md

 Free users receive a monthly quota of 75 PR reviews per git organization, while unlimited usage requires a paid subscription.
 See [details](https://qodo-merge-docs.qodo.ai/installation/qodo_merge/#cloud-users).

-Qodo Merge provides following benefits:
+Qodo Merge provides the following benefits:

 1. **Fully managed** - We take care of everything for you - hosting, models, regular updates, and more.
 Installation is as simple as signing up and adding the Qodo Merge app to your GitHub\GitLab\BitBucket repo.